-St Peter’s is an independent, Anglican, Diocesan family of schools consisting of a boys preparatory school, a girls preparatory school (Grades 0 to 7) and a co-educational college (Grades 8 to 12).
+St Peter’s is an independent, Anglican, Diocesan family of schools consisting of a boys preparatory school, a girls preparatory school (Grades 0 to 7) and a co-educational college (Grades 8 to 12) and the most recent addtion, a Pre-Prep (Grades 000 and 00).

 Mr Stanley Dodson retires as Headmaster of St John’s Prep School, Johannesburg, to his small farm, Rietfontein, situated in open country 25km north of Johannesburg.